Canadian Pacific 1238: Jack Showalter ownership

-In 1988, Showalter made a deal with the Scenic Railroad Development Corporation (SRDC) to run his trains on their newly restored trackage, which was formerly used by the WM and the Cumberland and Pennsylvania Railroad between Cumberland and Frostburg, Maryland.
+In 1988 Showalter made a deal with the Scenic Railroad Development Corporation (SRDC) to run his trains on their newly restored trackage, which was formerly used by the WM and the Cumberland and Pennsylvania Railroad between Cumberland and Frostburg, Maryland.
 The ACRR subsequently changed their name to the Allegany Central Railroad, and after their equipment was moved to Ridgeley, West Virginia, No. 1238 began service for the line in the spring of 1989, with No. 1286 being brought back the following year.
-This operation didn't last long, however, since in February 1991, the contract that allowed Showalter to operate on the SRDC's trackage was close to expiring, and disputes prevented him from renewing it.
+This operation did not last long, however, since in February 1991, the contract that allowed Showalter to operate on the SRDC's trackage was close to expiring, and disputes prevented him from renewing it.
 The ACRR operated their last train between Cumberland and Frostburg on December 8, 1990, before the SRDC changed their name to the Western Maryland Scenic Railroad to operate their own trains with their own locomotives, such as Lake Superior and Ishpeming 2-8-0 No. 34, and eventually, C&O 2-6-6-2 No. 1309.

-By the beginning of 1992, Showalter moved his equipment to Gordonsville, Virginia for storage while he was searching for another tourist line to operate his trains on.
+By the beginning of 1992 Showalter moved his equipment to Gordonsville, Virginia, for storage while he was searching for another tourist line to operate his trains on.
 During this time, the ACRR's name was changed again to the Virginia Central Railroad (VCRR).
-On October 23, 1993, No. 1238 performed a tripleheader with No. 1286 and EMD gp9 No. 40 to pull the VCRR's rolling stock over the CSX mainline to Staunton.
+On October 23, 1993, No. 1238 performed a tripleheader with No. 1286 and EMD GP9 No. 40 to pull the VCRR's rolling stock over the CSX mainline to Staunton.
 On October 30, Showalter used both G5s to pull one doubleheaded excursion train on the mainline between Charlottesville and Clifton Forge, as well as a train on October 31 between Charlottesville and Gordonsville.
 In the beginning of November, CSX raised the insurance costs for Showalter to run his trains on their mainline, and without the ability to afford such a high price, Showalter ceased mainline operations for the VCRR.
 No. 1238 was subsequently stored on the Shenandoah Valley Railroad (SVRR) while Showalter began searching for another railroad to run his trains on.
 Beginning in 2004, No. 1238 was being stored in Verona with tarps covering it for protection from the weather.
-Showalter had passed away in November 2014.
+Showalter died in November 2014.

 Disposition

 In 2015, No. 1238 was sold off to a private owner from Alberta as part of a liquidation sale.
 In July of that year, No. 1238 was lifted onto a flatcar with its tender being placed on another along with No. 1286's tender, and the locomotive began its journey to Manitoba in early August.
-On September 13, No. 1238 arrived on the Prairie Dog Central Railway in Winnipeg, and after it was lifted off of the flatcars, it touched Canadian soil for the first time since it was moved to Pennsylvania back in 1965.
-As of 2023, No. 1238, is still in storage in Winnipeg under private ownership, and there are no confirmed plans to bring the locomotive back to service.
+On September 13, No. 1238 arrived on the Prairie Dog Central Railway in Winnipeg.